All Episodes

 I don't think it's going to make really any difference in terms of this.

-My concern is that, you know, if you want to have a good reason for spending mental health beyond money beyond that, fine.
+My concern is that, you know, if you want to have a good reason for spending mental health money beyond that, fine.

 But you have to worry about what do you do to try to stop these when you can't identify these individuals to begin with.

-You'd look 98, over 98% of the mass public shootings since 1970 have occurred in places where general citizens aren't able to go and defend themselves.
+You look, 98, over 98% of the mass public shootings since 1970 have occurred in places where general citizens aren't able to go and defend themselves.

 I got a break here, guys.

-Everybody wants a gun debate.
+Everybody wants a gun debate?

-Okay, we're gonna have it tonight.
+Okay, we're going to have it tonight.

 He was at the scene of the shooting.